MostafaDorrah/CodeQA-Advanced-Programming-Question-Answering-using-LLM-Agent-and-RAG/README.md

 The workflow consists of:
 1. **Question Classification**: Determines if the query is programming-related.
-2. **Document Retrieval**: Uses cosine similarity to retrieve top 3 relevant documents from a local vector database.
+2. **Document Retrieval**: Uses cosine similarity to retrieve the top 3 relevant documents from a local vector database.
-3. **Context-Based Answering**: Generates answers using either the retrieved documents or external web search results.
+3. **Context-Based Answering**: Generates answers using retrieved documents or external web search results.
 4. **LLM Integration**: Employs deep pre-trained models for improved context understanding and response generation.

 ![Workflow Diagram](https://github.com/user-attachments/assets/4569efcd-5761-433f-9713-8fdd67f83df3)